ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * 'scope': Required.
 MUST be set to the specific group that the Client is attempting to join, i.e., the group name, and the permissions it wishes to have in the group.
 This value corresponds to one scope entry, as defined in {{scope}}.

 * 'get_creds': Optional, present if the Client wishes to join as a Subcriber and wants to retrieve the public keys of all the Publishers upon joining.
 Otherwise, this parameter MUST NOT be present.
 If the parameter is present, the parameter MUST encode the CBOR simple value "null" (0xf6).
-Note that no 'role_filter' is necessary, as the KDC returns the authentication credentials of Publisher Clients by default.
+Note that no 'role_filter' is necessary, as the KDC returns the authentication credentials of Publishers by default.

 * 'client\_cred': The use of this parameter is detailed in {{client_cred}}.